The Evolution of Proximate Mechanisms for Behavioural and Life History Decisions

 – John McNamara, University of Bristol, UK

-– Rui Oliveira, Instituto Superior de Psicologia Aplicada, Portugal
+– Rui Oliveira, Instituto Superior de Psicologia Aplicada,

 – G. Sander van Doorn, University of Groningen, Netherlands